SAP-archive/docs/concepts/nlp_lexic/entity.md

 ## Retrieving your bot's entities with an API call

-See [Indexing A Dataset’s Entities](https://cai.tools.sap/docs/api-reference/#indexing-a-dataset-39-s-entities) in the API Reference.
+You can fetch the entities for a specific bot with an API call.
+For more information, please see [Indexing A Dataset’s Entities](https://cai.tools.sap/docs/api-reference/#indexing-a-dataset-39-s-entities) in the API Reference.